Ziffuge/Overlay-Twitch/sdPlugin/README.md

 # Stream Deck Custom Plugin

-This plugin allows interaction between the parent project's local server and a stream deck.
+This plugin allows to interact with the other subproject's local server directly with a stream deck.

 ## Dependencies